 Now we’re on to the really cool, and totally ridiculous, characters of Final Fantasy VII.
 Vincent Valentine sleeps in a coffin in a haunted mansion.
 He also has the ability to turn into JRPG versions of the classic Universal monsters of yore.
 All of that nonsense aside, he’s also got a very cool outfit.

 In truth though, what makes Vincent such an effective character isn’t all of the theatrical elements, it’s his more human struggles.
 As we learn through his various side quests, Vincent once worked for Shinra where he was betrayed and murdered by Shinra’s resident creep in chief: Hojo.
-His mother, who would eventually commit suicide, gave birth to Sephiroth in a laboratory.
+His love interest, who would eventually commit suicide, gave birth to Sephiroth in a laboratory.

 The shame and regret that Vincent holds onto, for all of his unwitting parts in the terrible state of affairs the world currently finds itself, leads to the coffin bound exile he is in when you first find him.
 The strength and resolve he finds in himself to get out of that coffin and finally do something about it is what makes him a great character.